Ahhh…Fall! Do you look forward to it all year too?

 7. Thanksgiving movie night – Here’s a list of the best movies to watch on and around Thanksgiving.

-8. Watch Macy’s Thanksgiving Day parade – Even though I’m not the biggest fan of parades, there’s just something so fun about watching the Macy’s parade on TV on Thanksgiving morning.
+8. Watch Macy’s Thanksgiving Day parade – There’s just something so fun about watching the Macy’s parade on TV on Thanksgiving morning.

 9. Look through newspaper ads – While you’re watching the parade, flip through the giant Thanksgiving Day newspaper.